diendezip/diendezip/README.md

 - 👋 Hi, I’m HDien
 - 👀 I’m interested in you
-- 🌱 I’m currently learning THPT Truc Ninh
+- 🌱 I’m currently learning THPT Trực Ninh
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me-ig: heuzin._.308
 - 😄 Pronouns: ...